apache/airflow/UPDATING.md

 - [Airflow 1.7.1.2](#airflow-1712)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Airflow Master

+### Remove provide_context

+Instead of settings `provide_context` we're automagically inferring the signature of the callable that is being passed to the PythonOperator.
+The only behavioural change in is that using a key that is already in the context in the function, such as `dag` or `ds` is not allowed anymore and will thrown an exception.
+If the `provide_context` is still explicitly passed to the function, it will just end up in the `kwargs`, which can cause no harm.

 ### Change dag loading duration metric name
 Change DAG file loading duration metric from